swcarpentry/training-course/_submissions/round-02/1/2012-11-06-round-2-1-array-reductions.md

 Here the return value has 4 entries because we have taken 4 samples for all the variables.

-If we omit the &#8216;axis&#8217; parameter then the computation is performed on the entire array:
+If we omit the 'axis' parameter then the computation is performed on the entire array:

 <pre>In [58]: arr.sum()
 Out[58]: 2.6500000000000004</pre>

 ###

 Q1.
-How do I test whether &#8220;arr.sum()&#8221; returns the correct value?
+How do I test whether "arr.sum()" returns the correct value?
 A1.

 <pre>sum = 0